Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Some guidelines and tips:

-- Use the stubs below to write up your final project.
-Alternatively, if you would like the writeup to be an executable document (with [knitr](http://yihui.name/knitr/), [jupytr](http://jupyter.org/), or other tools), you can create it as a separate file and put a link to it here in the readme.

 - For information on formatting text files with markdown, see https://guides.github.com/features/mastering-markdown/ .
 You can use markdown to include images in this document by linking to files in the repository, eg `![GitHub Logo](/images/logo.png)`.

 - The project must be entirely reproducible.
 In addition to the results, the repository must include all the data (or links to data) and code needed to reproduce the results.